wernerbihl/hudi-emr-step-deltastreamer-sample/README.md

 ## Done

 You can now keep using the generate.py file to push new data to the "In" location, and seconds later it should be transformed and in the "Out" location

+## Extra

+There is a basics.py file in the repo that shows how to use Hudi to do create, append, update, delete, cluster cleanup, time travel, incremental queries and schema evolution